poudelprakash/poudelprakash.github.io/_posts/2017-05-05-best-way-to-share-project-locally-using-ruby.markdown

 ## Compress and share

-It was pretty easy in the past to compress and share code folder with your peer, but with advent of Single Page Applications, our apps' folder is usually cluttered with `node_modules` and `bower_components`.
+It was pretty easy in the past to compress and share project's folder with your peer, but with advent of Single Page Applications, our apps' folder is usually cluttered with `node_modules` and `bower_components`.
 Compressing these folders could take more than 10-15 minutes depending on the size of app.

 In several occasions, we have removed those folders before compressing.
 Running `npm install` and `bower install` after sharing your code is another pain.